lokijo22/ObjInsight/Readme.md

 ## Moving Forward
 I plan to create and actively update and use a project board to organize this projects development.
-I also Intend to use and update a vision board, both will be announced here when available.
+I intend to learn and use other features of Github as i learn.

 ## License